neuroflip/bookmark-landing-page/README.md

 1. The html resides at root directory /index.html
 2. All the other code is inside the src/ directory
-3. src/js for javascript files:
+3. /src/js for javascript files:
     - the main.js (js entry code) prepares all the needed code for the contact form client validation, the tabs and the burguer menu functionallity.
-4. src/resources/sass for the scss files:
+4. /src/resources/css for the tailwind css files:
-    - main.scss: imports all the components code into a single final css file
+    - main.css: imports the tailwindcss core all the components code into a single final css file
-    - _basic.css: defines the basic styles for html common tags
-    - _colors.css: defines the color variables
-    - _variables.scss: defines other global variables
+    - base.ss: adds to tailwind base @layer the common html tags that are reused in all the html like button, h1, h2, body or other common elements
+    - components.css: adds to tailwind components @layer the common components used broadly at the html code.
+Here are the implementation for the comon styles for buttons, cards, tabs or summaries.
-    - components/*.scss: code for the individual sections of the page
+    - The code is using the default md: breakpoint to generate the styles for large screens.
-    - components/mixins/*.scss: mixins used at the components scss.
-Includes the basic code for buttons
-    - All the components include code or larger and smaller screens.
-The file with extension *.scss is the basic code for small screens.
-This files are importing the code for larger screens implemented in *.l.scss.

-5. src/resources/img for the image assets from the starte-code
+5. /src/resources/img for the image assets from the starte-code

 ## Instalation and Running the project